Read This First

 Was waiting for a threshold rational?

-In plain terms: Individual C’s approach to flipping from disbelief to belief only when the evidence reaches a certain high threshold can be seen as a form of threshold model in belief updating.
+At the center is a simpler claim: Individual C’s approach to flipping from disbelief to belief only when the evidence reaches a certain high threshold can be seen as a form of threshold model in belief updating.

 - Belief and knowledge: The epistemic pressure is how evidence, uncertainty, and responsible confidence interact before the reader accepts or rejects the claim.